drduh/YubiKey-Guide/README.md

 # Export public key

 > [!IMPORTANT]
-> The YubiKey holds private keys, but each computer also needs the public key and metadata to identify Subkeys and use them with GnuPG.
-Without the public key, it will **not** be possible to use GnuPG to decrypt and sign.
+> The YubiKey stores the transferred private Subkeys.
+Each computer also needs the public key and its metadata to identify and use them with GnuPG.
+Without the public key, it is **not** be possible to use GnuPG to decrypt and sign.
 However, YubiKey can still be used for SSH authentication.

 Connect another portable storage device or create a new partition on the existing one.

 **Linux**

-Using the same `/dev/sdc` device as in the previous step, create a small (at least 20 Mb is recommended) partition for storing materials:
+Using the same `/dev/sdc` device as in the previous step, create a small (at least 20 MB is recommended) partition for storing materials:

 ```bash
 sudo fdisk /dev/sdc <<EOF